mhallin79/lillen/checklists/bad-weather.md

 # Bad Weather
 Before bad weather arises, please ensure the following.

+This checklists is also available in a [PDF version](/docs/checklists.pdf) for offline use.

 > **Important!** Do not leave awning out overnight or unattended.

 <label for="awning"> <input type="checkbox" id="awning" /> Ensure awning is packed away</label>